|

 Note: These stories are from YCteen and its sister publication, Represent, which is written by and for youth in foster care.

-Otis is bullied in school, then discovers that on the Internet, he can dominate.
-He goes too far and becomes an online bully. (full text)
+Otis is bullied in school, then discovers that on the Internet he can be the aggressor.
+He goes too far and hurts someone he loves.

 Some teens deal with their insecurities by bullying others, but there are kinder, gentler ways to make ourselves feel more confident. (full text)